joyant-s-g-j/Prochchhod/README.md

 # Prochchhod 📄🎓

-🚀 **Prochchhod** is an assignment cover page generator designed for university students.
+🚀 **Prochchhod** is an assignment cover page generator designed specifically for **ADUST** students.
 It allows users to create a custom cover page for their assignments by filling in specific details like course information, teacher details, student info, and submission date.
 Built with **React, React-PDF, Chakra UI, and Framer Motion**, Prochchhod provides a smooth and interactive user experience with an intuitive interface for quickly generating assignment cover pages.

 ### 🔗 Live Demo
 Check out the live version here: **[Prochchhod Live](https://prochchhod.vercel.app/)**